 This famous cruise turns all the more attractive when it’s not crowded with tourists when you can enjoy its undivided luxuries, ambiance, and entertainment like a rich Sheikh of the Middle East!

 Average cost: INR 25,300/-

 - Carry hats, scarves, sunglasses, and loads of sunscreen

 - Carry water during your sightseeing tour and keep yourself hydrated at all times

 - Fill your water bottles in the hotel itself as packaged water in expensive in Dubai

 - Don’t drink, smoke, dine, or even chew gum in public

-- Dress inappropriately.
+- Dress appropriately.
 Laws regarding dress codes are stricter during Ramadan

 - The local markets like Meena Bazaar are closed during day time on Fridays

 - Bars are open only post-sundown and are way quieter during Ramadan

 - If you are planning for desert safari in Dubai in June, then you must know that you won’t find any Belly Dance performances in Desert Safari during Ramadan

 Dreaming of visiting Dubai in June?
 We bet you are!
 Got any more tips and tricks for enjoying Dubai during this time?
 Let us know in the comments below and start browsing Dubai packages in June for a whole lot of fun and excitement at this Emirati gem!